Vineta-K/tj-liquidatooor/README.md

 ## Todo/Further work:
 As always there is much more to do that could improve this project:
 - I didn't have time to do the extended parts of this bounty beyond the basics, so a telegram/discord bot hasn't been made.
+- `Console.log()` needs removed before contract deployment.
+- The deploy script needs slight modification to deploy to mainnet from an actual avalanche c-chain account.
-- The smart contract could do with more tests, and maybe some of the onFlashLoan function could be broken out into fucntions that couod be unit tested.
+- The smart contract could do with more unit tests.
+The `onlyOwner` modifier on the `withdarawToken()` function is not covered.
+Some of the `onFlashLoan()` function could be broken out into smaller fucntions that could be unit tested (swap, liquidate, redeem etc...).
 - The liquidation tests have a position where there are three different borrow tokens, but only one collateral token.
 A position where there are multiple collateral tokens as well should be made and the liquidation funtions tested on it.
 During `test_bot()` it does appear the bot occasionally liquidates some accounts like this from the Graph dataset but this is not repeatable.
 - The bot could do with unit tests of the logic that calculates the liquidation parameters.
 - The tests heavily use `Contract.from_explorer()` which is very slow.
 Contract abis should be locally downloaded and used.